MicrosoftDocs/webview2-win32-reference/1-0-901-prerelease/icorewebview2settings5.md

   : public ICoreWebView2Settings4
 ```

-A continuation of the [ICoreWebView2Settings](icorewebview2settings.md) interface.
+A continuation of the [ICoreWebView2Settings](icorewebview2settings.md) interface to manage pinch zoom.

 ## Summary